Why and When to Expect Gaussian Error Distributions in Epoch of Reionization 21-cm Power Spectrum Measurements: ``Cross Multiply" Power Spectrum Estimators

 In Figure \ref{fig:plaw_fam}, we calculate $Q$ for various mixtures of scale parameters.
 In each panel, we draw the scale parameters for a particular summed Laplacian from a power law with minimum cutoff at $\lambda=1$, and variable index and upper cutoff depending on the panel, i.e.

 We then calculate $Q$ for each partial sum over the mixture, making no special choice about the order of the scale parameters for each realization.
+For the case of inverse variance weighting, one should think of this as the distribution of the scale parameters after weighting the cross-multiplied samples, i.e. the distribution of scale parameters generated by errors in the estimates of the data variances.
 Each panel shows 100 different mixtures for the given power law parameters.
 We find that when the mixtures are less concentrated, which can be accomplished with shallower power law index and larger upper cutoff, the distribution of $Q$ at some given number of sums is also less concentrated.
 In the most diffuse case on display, even after 50 independent additions, $Q$ is more or less uniformly distributed over the possible range.

 In Figure \ref{fig:biexp_collect}, we show the probability density functions of the summed Laplacians in the most extreme case of Figure \ref{fig:plaw_fam}, where the distribution of $Q$ after 50 additions is nearly uniform.
 We see that some of the PDFs demonstrate the kurtosis of the Laplacian, and some of them appear more Gaussian.
 We can also see there is significant variation in the rate of tail falloff on the semilog plot (right panel).
 In general, this is a rather extreme case of variance distribution for combined power spectrum measurements, and unlikely to be encountered in practice, since it essentially requires extremely uneven spatial mode or time sampling.